amitsason/brain_MRI_CNN/README.md

 about the CNN:
-Keras deep learning library was used. input image resolution for my model is 128X128X3 RGB. two convolution layers were used, and 64 neurons in the neuron network.
+Keras deep learning library was used. input image resolution for my model is 128X128X3 RGB. two convolution layers were used, and 64 neurons in the neural network.

 model result:
 my goals in this project were to succeed in classifying images with tumors.